-The Italian example illustrates the complications that arise when attempting to apply simplistic questions to complex socio-cultural and processes.
+The Italian example illustrates the complications that arise when attempting to apply simplistic questions to complex socio-cultural and historical processes.
 A more fundamental flaw in this line of questioning, i.e., Kurdish descent from Medes (or Italians from Romans), emanate from the common assumption that like movies, all peoples and cultures must have a “beginning.”
 Presumably Kurdish descent from the Medes would then place their “beginning” with the reign of the first legendary Median king, Dioces, in 727 BC.
 But what was happening in 728 BC-a year before Dioces ascended the throne?
 Where were the Medes?
 Or were there any Medes before his coronation?
 Are we to presume that a populous ethnic group, a culture and a language-all appeared miraculously when Dioces decided it was time to crown?

 Mesopotamian sources make reference to Medes nearly 500 years prior to this “beginning.”
 Such sources also mention the Zagros and Taurus mountains teaming with other peoples, civilizations and governments with whom Mesopotamians conducted a bustling trade and cultural exchanges, or against whom they warred.
 What happened to all these sophisticated native populations and states in the area when the Medes “began”?

 Two thousand years ago, Strabo wrote: “The Medes are said to have been the originators of the customs for the Armenians, and also, still earlier, for the Persians, who were their masters and their successors in the supreme authority over Asia…” (Geography, XI.xiii.9).
 Strabo further asserts that the Median contributions included the costumes, ornaments, sports, court manners and the mode of kingship (Ibid.).
-To these Median contributions we also must add religion.
+To this lisst of Median contributions we also must add religion.